 ADDRESS - Land North of Bicknor Wood, Sutton Road, Maidstone, Kent

-RECOMMENDATION - Delegated powers be granted to the Head of Planning to grant
+RECOMMENDATION - Delegated powers to the Head of Planning to grant planning permission subject to:

 (see Section 9 of report for full recommendation)

 SUMMARY OF REASONS FOR RECOMMENDATION –

 The site is a strategic housing allocation H1(7) in the submitted Maidstone Local Plan 2016 (as modified by the Inspector’s Final Report (Regulation 25).

 · Departure from the Development Plan

 Downswood & Otham